Ironikus/wp-webhooks/readme.txt

 * Optimized settings page for more control
 * Supports XML, JSON, plain text/HTML and form urlencode
 * Supports the following request methods: POST (Default), GET, HEAD, PUT, DELETE, TRACE, OPTIONS, PATCH
-* Supports Zapier, Integromat, automate.io and more
+* Supports Pabbly, Integromat, automate.io, Zapier and much more

 = Free Extensions =
 On wordpress.org you will also find more free extensions to equip your favorite plugins via webhooks.